(selected compositions)

 Recorded by the JACK Quartet at Duke University, November 18, 2018.

-The piece reflects on some passages of Seneca’s Moral Letters to Lucilius.
-It is conceived as a fractured, post-modernist exploration of Palestrinian counterpoint.
+The piece reflects on some passages of Seneca’s Moral Letters to Lucilius, more specifically on his words regarding the construction of our happiness.
+Seneca believes that joy should not be the result of external factors, but rather that it derives from our own work on ourselves.
+The trio is conceived as a fractured, post-modernist re-exploration of the Palestrinian counterpoint – the most authoritative source of musical serenity and meditative kind of joy I could think of.
 No hierarchy between the melodic lines is established.
-The contrapuntal voices develop constant variations of few melodic and rhythmic patterns.
+The contrapuntal voices develop constant variations of a few melodic and rhythmic patterns.
 On a poetic level, the melodies are, for the most part, lyrical élans, often abruptly interrupted.
-They recount of a rationality which strives to weave its fabric, aware of the finiteness of its time.
-The circularity of the formal construction of the piece, its incessant rhythmic fragmentation, and the diatonicism characterizes it, suggest torment.
+They recount a rationality that strives to weave its fabric, aware of the finiteness of its time.
+The circularity of the formal construction of the piece, its incessant rhythmic fragmentation, and the diatonicism that characterizes it, suggest torment.

 Recorded by the JACK Quartet at Duke University, April 24, 2018.